Particular/docs.particular.net/transports/azure-service-bus/legacy/retries.md

 include: legacy-asb-warning

-This article describes the relationship between [recoverability behavior](/nservicebus/recoverability/) and the Azure Service Bus native retry behavior.
+This article describes the relationship between the [NServiceBus recoverability feature](/nservicebus/recoverability/) and the native Azure Service Bus  retry behavior.

 Azure Service Bus supports a `MaxDeliveryCount` at the entity level, which defines how many times Azure Service Bus attempts to deliver a message before sending it to the dead letter queue.
 Refer to [the full configuration API](/transports/azure-service-bus/legacy/configuration/full.md#controlling-entities-queues) article to learn how to adjust this setting.